thombu/rabbiteasy/README.md

 messageList.add(messageTwo);

 MessagePublisher publisher = new SimplePublisher(connectionFactory);
-publisher.send(messageList);
+publisher.publish(messageList);
 publisher.close();
 ```

 ### Confirmed Publisher

-Confirmed publishers are used to send messages so that every single message is confirmed by the broker to have
+Confirmed publishers are used to publish messages so that every single message is confirmed by the broker to have
-reaches all its destination queues.
-Choose this publisher for sending messages that are of importance but
+reached all its destination queues.
+Choose this publisher for publishing messages that are of importance but
 where delivery can fail independently of other messages.

 Initializing a confirmed publisher: